16 August . 2019

 SXSW in ATX.
 While California has Coachella, Joshua Tree and Monterey Jazz, Austin’s springtime South by Southwest festival has evolved into one of the world’s most significant conglomerations of film, interactive media and music.
 With more than 400,000 attendees, SXSW runs neck-and-neck with the Austin City Limits music festival as Austin’s most popular annual event.

 Other popular events are the Austin Film Festival, Circuit of the Americas Grand Prix, Republic of Texas Bikers Rally, Texas Book Festival, Austin Food & Wine Festival, and Batfest.
-At Rancho Sienna, we love getting together and partying as a community, as you can see from these photos of some of our past community events.
+At Sweetwater, we love getting together and partying as a community, as you can see from these photos of some of our past community events.

 A road by another name.
 Just like California’s State Route 1 is sometimes called the Pacific Coast Highway, Austin also has many roadways and highways with more than one name, and that can be a source of confusion for newcomers.
 For instance, Loop 1 is often called the MoPac Expressway, or simply the MoPac, referring to the Missouri-Pacific railroad route it follows.
 To make things even more confusing, Loop 1 isn’t even a loop, but rather a north-south highway.